 Meanwhile, George Perkins Marsh, the American Ambassador to Italy, entered the picture.
 Marsh had extensively studied Egyptian obelisks and was considered an authority on the subject.
 Writing from Rome in February 1879, Ambassador Marsh described his interest in the monument to Senator George F. Edmunds of Vermont.
 Edmunds referred Marsh's letter to Casey.
 Casey wisely listened to Marsh's advice on the construction of the obelisks.
-They soon became friends, and their acquaintance became the turning point in the completion of the monument.
+They soon became friends, and their acquaintance became the turning point in the completion of the monument.60 shaft should be reduced as it rose, the top varying from two-thirds to threequarters of the length of the base.

 In his studies Marsh had noted that an obelisk consisted of a naked shaft, with or without inscription.
 The height was 10 times the width of the base.
 So, if the base was 50 feet on each side, the height of the shaft had to have been slightly convex, but it was too late to incorporate this feature in the Washington Monument.
-Marsh believed that the dimensions of the George Perkins Marsh.
+Marsh believed that the dimensions of the

+George Perkins Marsh.
 Library of Congress.